Cooking Over A Fire Outdoors

 10 Important Pioneer Skills That We Need

-Whether you want to save money on your shopping trip, or you want to know how to take care of yourself, there are 10 pioneer skills that are still important today.
-I know there’s a lot of things that I just have no desire to learn, but there are survival skills that you need to know if SHTF.
-Additionally, we may be seeing another shutdown and many of us are already struggling financially.
+Whether you want to save money on your shopping trip or you want to know how to take care of yourself, I’d like to discuss ten important pioneer skills that are still needed today.
+I have no desire to learn a few things, but there are survival skills you need to know if a disaster hits.
+Additionally, we may see another lockdown, and many of us are already struggling financially.
+Being willing to sharpen some skills or learn new ones can make all the difference when facing an emergency.

 Related: 30 Pioneer Skills We Cannot Lose or 13 Surprising Uses for Flour